Ludophilia/Minishell/assignment/micro_todo.md

 ### Niz integration

-- [ ] Sync variable logic with those of nezlock in minishell.h
-	especially that environment variables
+- [o] Sync variable logic with those of nezlock in minishell.h especially that environment variables

-- [ ] Remove duplicates (cleanup logic) and integrate the new stuff in signals and builtins
+- [o] Remove duplicates (cleanup logic) and integrate the new stuff in signals and builtins

 - [o] Check includes/

-- [ ] Better integrate what in core/
+- [o] Better integrate what in core/
 	- [o] Interface, main, utils
 - [ ] Better integrate what in exec/
 	- [ ] exec, exec_buitins